How forgers fooled the Bible museum with fake Dead Sea Scroll fragments - Local News 8

 Now scholars say the Dead Sea forgeries could be part of the most significant sham in biblical archeology since the “Gospel of Jesus’ Wife,” which hoodwinked a Harvard scholar and made worldwide news in 2012.

-Some scholars estimate that as many as 70 forged fragments purported part of the Dead Sea Scrolls, have hit the market since 2002.
+Some scholars estimate that as many as 70 forged fragments, purportedly part of the Dead Sea Scrolls, have hit the market since 2002.
 Revelations about the Green’s collection could raise more questions about ancient biblical artifacts bought by other evangelicals, often for millions of dollars.

 Why the scrolls are so coveted